krfkeith/tart/trunk/doc/source/intro/classes.rst

 aggregate type.
 The others are :kw:`struct`, :kw:`interface` and :kw:`protocol`.

 * A :kw:`class` is *reference* type, meaning it is always passed around by reference.
-  When you assign a value of class type to a variable, all that gets copied is a pointer to the object, not the object's contents.
+  When a value of class type is assigned to a variable, all that gets copied is a pointer to the object, not the object's contents.

 * A :kw:`struct` is a *value* type.
 That means that normally when you assign one struct